 Bolognese sauce is a classic in every kitchen.
 I don’t know if in your family you have and specific day to make Dairy Free Bolognese Sauce but for us, Tuesday is our day.

-Along with the fresh tomatoes you will need, bell peppers (red, yellow, orange and green) any colour, onion and garlic.
-All these veggies will be blend with the tomatoes.
+Along with the fresh tomatoes you will need, bell peppers (red, yellow, orange, and green) of any colour, onion, and garlic.
+All these veggies will be blended with tomatoes.

-This recipe is dairy-free, I honestly have never put milk or cream in my Bolognese sauce, neither my mother, aunt and grandmother.
+This recipe is dairy-free, I honestly have never put milk or cream in my Bolognese sauce, and neither did my mother, aunt, and grandmother.
 Maybe it is an Italian thing, but I’m not Italian, I am Latina.
-That could be the reason I never eat spaghetti Bolognese in restaurants, because I end up with stomach-ache and bloated, apart from the gluten in the spaghetti of course.
+That could be the reason I never eat spaghetti Bolognese in restaurants, because I end up with a stomachache and bloated, apart from the gluten in the spaghetti of course.
 Anyway, this recipe is dairy-free for all those that are dairy intolerants.

 First of all, you need to peel the tomatoes.
-The best way for this is to place them in a big pot with water and boiling them for 5 to 10 minutes until you start seeing the skin coming off.
-After peeling off the tomatoes place them in a food processor or blender with bell pepper, garlic, onion and blend until smooth.
+The best way for this is to place them in a big pot with water and boil them for 5 to 10 minutes until you start seeing the skin coming off.
+After peeling off the tomatoes place them in a food processor or blender with bell pepper, garlic, and onion, then blend until smooth.

-Place some organic raw cold-pressed coconut oil in a cast-iron casserole pot or any medium to big pot you have, heat up to medium temperature.
-Put the mince lean beef of your choice, all the spices and with a wooden spoon stir in and break all the meat so it is fine and loose and not thick and nuggetty.
-After it is cooked through and brown add the sauce and cook for 10 – 15 minutes at medium-low temperature.
+Place some organic raw cold-pressed coconut oil in a cast-iron casserole pot or any medium or big pot you have, and heat up to medium temperature.
+Put the mince lean beef of your choice, all the spices, and with a wooden spoon stir in and break all the meat so it is fine and loose and not thick and nuggetty.
+After it is cooked through and browned add the sauce and cook for 10 – 15 minutes at medium-low temperature.